Edresson/VoiceSplit/README.md

 For the task we intend to use the LibreSpeech dataset initially.
 However, to use it in this task, we need to generate audios with overlappings voices.

+## Current ToDos:
+*  code trainner and dataset load
+*  code preprocessing in LibreSpeech following models/voicefilter/data-LibreSpeech/README.md and generic soluction for other datasets.

+* import QRNNs from official repository: https://github.com/salesforce/pytorch-qrnn
+    * see QRNN+DRELU activation:  https://arxiv.org/pdf/1707.08214v2.pdf we going implemente this??
+    * Propouse QRNN+MISH ?? if yes we need compare in other task because  train in this task is very slow ...
+I think its very interesting because QRNN is fully convoluctional and MISH is very good for conv layers ...

+* implemente Mish activate function (its very easy)

+* Implement Powerlaw compression loss following:https://github.com/stegben/voicefilter/tree/powerlaw-compression-loss

+* try Speech2Phone if Speech2Phone dont Work well use a GE2E (the same speaker encoder used on Google's paper), this implementation is very good https://github.com/Edresson/GE2E-Speaker-Encoder and use CorentinJ pretrained model.